-To meet the demand for a central system for residents to learn about vaccination opportunities, in January, PDPH launched the Vaccine Interest Form for Residents, an online form on which residents can sign up to indicate their interest in receiving vaccine; residents can register themselves or receive assistance through 311 or PDPH's COVID Call Center.
+To meet the demand for a central system for residents to learn about vaccination opportunities, in January, PDPH launched the Vaccine Interest Form for Residents, an online form on which residents can sign up to indicate their interest in receiving vaccine; residents can register themselves or receive assistance through 311 or PDPH's COVID-19 Call Center.
 Shortly thereafter, PDPH also launched the Workforce COVID-19 Vaccine Planning Form (Phases 1b and 1c), an online form on which Philadelphia employers with Phase 1b or Phase 1c workers can register their organization.

-As of February 28, nearly 240,00 persons have signed up on the form for residents.
+As of March 15, nearly 345,000 persons have signed up on the form for residents.
 When planning vaccination clinics, PDPH will query the Vaccine Interest database to identify eligible persons and then issue invitations both electronically and by phone (for persons who do not have internet access) to schedule appointments.
-To ensure equitable access to vaccine and improve vaccination rates in high-risk communities, PDPH has been and will continue to over-sample undervaccinated zip codes when issuing invitations to schedule appointments.
+To ensure equitable access to vaccine and improve vaccination rates in high-risk communities, PDPH has been and will continue to over-sample under-vaccinated zip codes when issuing invitations to schedule appointments.
+As of March 15, PDPH plans to send invitations for the Center City Vaccination Center to all residents in the Vaccine Interest database, who are eligible in Phases 1a or 1b, but not yet vaccinated or scheduled.